 In addition, where appropriate, we will make recommendations to government(s) to take any proportional and targeted action considered necessary to remedy failure by any market participants (or the market as a whole) to deliver competitive and efficient electricity prices.

 The ACCC’s role in energy markets is in the context of the Competition and Consumer Act 2010.
-For example, the ACCC enforces the competition and consumer protection provisions in energy markets and assesses energy mergers and authorisations.
+For example, we enforce the competition and consumer protection provisions in energy markets and assesses energy mergers and authorisations.

-The ACCC does not regulate monopoly energy infrastructure any more, as those functions are now undertaken by the AER.
+The ACCC does not regulate monopoly energy infrastructure any more, as those functions are now undertaken by the Australian Energy Regulator (AER).

 Details of decisions made by the ACCC in electricity and gas markets prior to the introduction of the AER and information on the National Electricity Market Access Code are available from our public registers.